bythebug/PicSort-iOS-App/README.md

 ## Usage

-1. **Launch the App**: Open the Sort Pic app on your device or simulator.
+1. **Launch the App**: Open the PicSort app on your device or simulator.
 2. **Select a Category**: Use the segmented control at the bottom of the screen to filter photos.
 Available categories include:
    - **Today**: Photos taken today.
    - **Yesterday**: Photos taken yesterday.